abuonomo/docker-tutorial/README.md

 ```
 Hooray.
 Now you have curl in your container.
 Now you exit you container.
 Then you start it up again.
 Curl is no long there.

+This will make more sense as you go through this tutorial.

+Here are some basic commands:

 To list images, run:
 ```